 They're responsible for protecting consumers, keeping the finance sector stable and encouraging healthy competition between financial service providers.

-With demand for funeral plans growing, the government are currently considering whether funeral plans should be regulated by the FCA, which will bring in tougher regulations in order to further protect customers.
+With demand for funeral plans growing, these products will become regulated by the FCA from July 2022, which will bring in tougher regulations in order to further protect customers.

-Although, this doesn’t mean measures aren’t in place to protect your money.
+Although, this doesn’t mean measures aren’t already in place to protect your money.

-Funeral plans are regulated by self-regulating body The Funeral Planning Authority, (see above).
+95% of funeral plans are regulated by self-regulating body The Funeral Planning Authority, (as above).

 Also, most funeral plans funds are held in an associated trust fund and/or in a life insurance policy with an FCA regulated insurer, including those arranged through Reassured.